Skip to main content

 Schema Validation

-The API validates your JSON schema in two ways:
+The API processes your schema and output in three stages:

-The API checks that your JSON schema is valid JSON and follows the required structure.
-Invalid schemas return a 422 error:
+The API checks that your schema is valid JSON and follows the required structure.
+If validation fails, the API returns a 422 error before processing begins.

 {